rmm5t/ryan.mcgeary.org/_posts/2012-05-07-reserving-subdomains-in-your-multitenant-application.md

 that one of your customers already has the subdomain that you had hoped to use.

-It's a good idea to make a list of subdomains that your don't want your customer's to use.
+It's a good idea to make a list of subdomains that your don't want your customers to use.
 Here's a list of subdomains that I like to reserve in my multi-tenant applications:

 `www, manage, admin, assets, files, mail, docs, calendar, sites, ftp, git, ssl, support, status, blog, api, staging, demo, lab`

 In terms of an `ActiveModel` validation in Rails, that looks something like this: